gp8-stopwatch/receiver-firmware/TESTS.md

 The above goals are important to be able to show off the product.
 The simplest test is to test them against each other.

+# Definitions
+* Receiver test trigger : a physical test point on the receiver PCB that you can connect to and start/stop the timer without any transmitter.
+* Transmitter test trigger : a physical test point on the transmitter PCB which lets one to simulate an object passing by through the IR beam.
+It has the same purpose as the receiver test trigger, but this time we take the IR part into account.

 # Factors affecting accuracy of measured time in GP8 stopwatch.
 ## Oscillator *Relative test, Absolute test*
 This problem is quite straightforward, use the most accurate and stable resonator / oscillator there is, while maintaining the cost on a viable level.
 I'm in the process of testing ~~2ppm~~ 0.5ppm TCXOs now.